 Ketamine is most effective through intramuscular intravenous injection since its effectiveness is not lessened by first-pass metabolism as it is with oral administration.

-Ketamine does have some therapeutic use in low doses as an antidepressant.
-However, when people self-medicate with ketamine or adjust dosing to get high, ketamine can result in unpredictable side effects that have an impact both physically and psychologically.
+When people self-medicate with ketamine or adjust the dosage to get high, ketamine can result in unpredictable side effects that have an impact both physically and psychologically.

 Common, expected effects from ketamine use include immobility, amnesia, and numbness.